Russia's total coronavirus cases exceed 520,000

 Moscow’s health department this week raised its death toll for May, citing changes in the way it determines the cause of death for patients suffering from other health problems.

-Reporting by Gleb Stolyarov and Gabrielle Tétrault-Farber; Editing by John Stonestreet and Alexander Smith
+Reporting by Gleb Stolyarov and Gabrielle Tétrault-Farber; Editing by John Stonestreet, Alexander Smith and Louise Heavens